vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 # Partner keys

-If you are a Vipps partner that is managing transactions on behalf of other Vipps merchants you can use your own credentials to authenticate, and then send the Merchant-Serial-Number to identify which of your Vipps Merchant you are acting on behalf of.
+If you are a Vipps partner and manage transactions on behalf of other Vipps merchants you can use your own credentials to authenticate, and then send the `Merchant-Serial-Number`header to identify which of your merchants you are acting on behalf of.

 See: